-You’ve probably heard the term Minimum Information Unit if you run a subscription website with a digital library.
-If you haven’t, let me recap, then we’ll get to the good stuff including the publishers who are making a profit capitalizing on their MIU.
+You may have heard the term Minimum Information Unit (MIU) if you run a subscription website with a digital library.
+If not, let’s recap the MIU concept, then we’ll get to the good stuff including the publishers who are making a profit capitalizing on their MIU.

 Your MIU is your smallest piece of content that tells a complete story.
 It could be an article, blog post, record, profile, review, book chapter, report, document, lesson, or episode.
 The MIU depends on where a publisher’s content originates.
 If the publisher creates sewing patterns, the pattern would be that company’s MIU.
 All other content derives from the MIU.
 A magazine publisher’s MIU is an article, which could then be turned into a post.
 Multiple articles could also be compiled into free reports or books, or vice versa, and so on.